 (1) We believe in so many unknown things.
 Let us include God too in the list.
 If there is a God, we will benefit.
 We do not loose much if there is no God.|

 (2) How agnostic win!

 When an agnostic/atheist meets people of many faiths, to say, God does not exist, every one joined and he was forced to run away to save his life.

-After becoming wiser, same agnostic met people of many faiths, and asked them to say, which God to be believed.
-All believers fought among themselves and killed each other.
+After becoming wiser, same agnostic met people of many faiths, and asked them to say, which God is to be believed.
+All believers fought among themselves and destroyed each other.
 Finally agnostic won

 (3) Agnostic's Prayer:

 "God if there is one, save my soul if there is a soul!"

 I have come across many persons, who are indifferent or do not feel any need for GOD concept.

 They showed others by their own example, how to be honest, helpfull, respectful and good persons.